 - Apply to the chair of the department during their junior year. - · Be a music major. - Hold a 3.5 grade point in the major (3.25 overall). - Earn two credit hours in Music 491-496: Independent Study.
 Candidates for Honors will complete a substantial scholarly or artistic project.
 The results of the project must be either published or presented in a forum such as the Student Research Forum, a professional conference, or a colloquium of Music faculty and students.
 Artistic presentations must include committee-approved research on the works performed.
-This work must be in addition to course work for MUS 471, Senior Seminar.

-MUSIC (MUS)
+Music (MUS)

 001-002.
 RECITAL AND CONCERT ATTENDANCE All music majors are required to register for this course every semester in which they are enrolled at Centenary.
 101. INTRODUCTION TO MUSIC EDUCATION An introduction to the history of music education, problems, issues, methodologies, requirements and duties of the music teacher in today's public schools.
 The course will encompass observation of area music teachers at various age levels and instill in the students the importance of participation in the professional organization, MENC, through the development of an active student chapter.
 This course will include 4 hours of field-based experience.
-MEANINGFUL LIFE CHALLENGE CORE.
-105 MUSICAL EXPLORATIONS4 An exploration of a particular musical genre; included are film music, musical theater, spirituals and world music.
-The emphasis is on developing etudents' listening skills and knowledge of the musical elements that typify a particular genre.
-The course will help students connect the
+MEANINGFUL LIFE CHALLENGE An exploration of a particular musical genre; such as film music, musical theatre, spirituals and world music.
+The emphasis is on develop-ing students' listening skills and knowledge of the musical elements that typify a particular genre.
+The course will help students connect the music to the history and culture that gave rise to it.
+HUMANITIES FOUNDATION; EXPANDING CIRCLE CHALLENGE.
+May be repeated for credit with a different topic.
+107-108.
+VOICE LABORATORY1-1 Survey of pronunciation of Italian, French, German, and English.
+International Phonetic Alphabet used.
+Required for all students whose primary instrument is voice as part of their applied studies.
+109. BASIC PIANO A study of keyboard geography and beginning technique at the piano.
+HUMANITIES PERFORMANCE 111.
+INTRODUCTION TO MUSIC WRITING Introduction to basic music theory concepts, taught through composition projects.
+Yearly.
+HUMANITIES PERFORMANCE 112/122.
+ELEMENTARY MUSIC THEORY AND LAB An integrated study of music theory and keyboard skills.
+The class covers figured bass, harmonic analysis and four-part counterpoint.
+Computer software designed to aid in teaching and writing music will be explored.
+Includes laboratory experiences in solfege and ear training.
+Yearly.
+130-131.
+PIANO CLASS For music majors.
+This course will provide the student with mastery of basic functional piano skills including performance of simple repertoire, scales, triads, inversions, cadences, sight-reading, harmonization, and transposition.
+HUMANITIES PERFORMANCE